jwiegley/johnwiegley/drafts/drafts.md

 that knows no end
 to the knowledge.

 # Text

-I have seen a city
-of the purest light...
-a brilliant white...
-the end of night.

-I did not see it
-with these eyes,
-nor have I
-any description.

-It could be
-mere fantasy;
-an errant wish,
-a mirage of faith.

-How do I know if it's real?

-Look for its reflection:
-in the shape of hope
-a positive mind
-an ever-simmering joy.

-# Text

 We have been gifted the first glimmerings of a vision of humanity that